fgnt/python_crashkurs/docs/include/ntcocalc.md

 ## Other Jupyterhub servers

-Inside the university are more Jupyterhub servers, but we have no permissions to use them for teaching.
+Inside the university are more Jupyterhub servers, but we have no permission to use them for teaching.
 You have to ask the maintainer, whether it is ok to use them.

 # Remote: CoCalc

-While this software provides nice colaborative features, the docker image they provide is unstable.
+While this software provides nice collaborative features, the docker image they provide is unstable.
-We stopped to recommend our CoCalc server, because randomly the projects of the students freeze.
+We stopped recommending our CoCalc server because randomly the projects of the students freeze.
 For https://cocalc.com/ we observed no stability problems.

 (Wikipedia)[https://en.wikipedia.org/wiki/CoCalc]: